spidernet-io/spiderpool/docs/usage/spider-multus-config.md

 > When creating a pod with the above configuration, `ifacer` will create a bond NIC bond0 and a VLAN NIC bond0.100 on the host.

-#### Other CNI Configurations
+#### Other CNI Configurationsi

-To create other types of CNI configurations, such as SR-IOV and OVS, refer to [SR-IOV](./install/underlay/get-started-sriov.md) and [Ovs](./install/underlay/get-started-ovs.md).
+To create other types of CNI configurations, such OVS, refer to [Ovs](./install/underlay/get-started-ovs.md).

 ## Conclusion